 This program is designed for legal, business and accounting professionals from law firms, corporations, banking institutions, insurance companies and other legal and financial institutions engaged in transactions in the international market.
+Presentations and exercises are aimed at assisting participants to understand the practical legal aspects of cross-border financing.
 Participants in the course will gain a broad array of knowledge and skills for advising clients in raising capital for international transactions.
 Participants will gain knowledge in specialized areas and will also focus on the elements of an international financial deal.
 The program will use analyses, case studies, simulations and other exercises to reinforce classroom presentations.

-Raising capital in U.S. markets, investing capital in U.S. commercial markets, the role of taxes in international business decisions, international currency regulation, assessing rates of return on international investments, simulation of an international financial transaction, and research at the library and online using computer-based legal research.
+Raising capital in U.S. markets, investing capital in U.S. commercial markets, currency risks, government immunities, exchange controls, cross –border credit and insolvency, collateral packages, letters of credit, private and international banking, U.S. securities law and regulation of international financings, the role of taxes in international business decisions, EU capital markets, European monetary union, simulation of an international financial transaction, and research at the library and online using computer-based legal research.

 Financing International Transactions is offered every third year in rotation with two other specialized programs: The Global Trading System: Substance and Dispute Resolution (offered in 2016) and Structuring an International Joint Venture (offered in 2015).
 The Orientation in U.S.A.
 Law course is not a prerequisite for any of the specialized programs.